Sexual arousal disorder: Causes

 Contrary to popular belief, the disorder is not always caused from a lack of sexual arousal.
 Possible causes of the disorder include psychological and emotional factors, such as depression, anger, and stress; relationship factors, such as conflict or lack of trust; medical factors, such as depleted hormones, reduced regional blood flow, and nerve damage; and drug use.
 The lack of sexual arousal may be due to a general lack of sexual desire or due to a lack of sexual desire for the current partner (i.e., situational).
 A person may always have had no or low sexual desire or the lack of desire may have been acquired during the person's life.

 Certain medications like SSRIs may contribute to a loss of sexual arousal, either while taking the medication or during withdrawal.
-In seemingly rare cases, SSRIs have been reported to cause an reduction in sexual arousal that last months or years after discontinuation, a condition termed post-SSRI sexual dysfunction (PSSD).
+In seemingly rare cases, SSRIs have been reported to cause a reduction in sexual arousal that last months or years after discontinuation, a condition termed post-SSRI sexual dysfunction (PSSD).